loggerhead-instruments/snap/README.md

 1. Install Teensyduino from https://www.pjrc.com/teensy/loader.html
-2. Get latest hex file from appropriate repository https://github.com/loggerhead-instruments/snap/tree/master/hex To download the file, right click on it and select Save link as
+2. Get latest hex file from appropriate repository https://github.com/loggerhead-instruments/snap/tree/master/hex To download the file, left-click on the file name, and then right click on the Raw button and select Save As link.
 3. Connect microUSB cable to small board on device.
 You may have to unscrew board.
 4. Run the Teensy Loader program.
 5. From File Menu, select Open HEX File